SnehaEkka/supply-chain-analytics/README.md

 ## 🎯 Why This Matters

-In today’s dynamic global markets, supply chains are more than cost centers — they’re strategic levers for growth, resilience, and sustainability.
+In today’s dynamic global markets, supply chains are more than cost centers; they’re strategic levers for growth, resilience, and sustainability.
 This work reflects my ability to dissect complex business systems, design scalable data models, and communicate insights in ways that drive action.

 As I continue to build expertise in data engineering and analytics consulting, I see opportunities to evolve these models into integrated, automated workflows that support smarter, real-time decisions across industries.
 Whether optimizing operations or advising on digital transformation, I’m driven by the impact that thoughtful data strategy can make on business performance.

 ---

 👩‍💻 Built with a consultant’s mindset and an engineer’s toolkit.
-If you’d like to collaborate, discuss improvements, or explore how these approaches can scale — feel free to reach out!
+If you’d like to collaborate, discuss improvements, or explore how these approaches can scale, feel free to reach out!